duskcus/duskcus.github.io/views/laravel/components.md

 <br>

-<p>You should have a functioning page by now:
+<p>You should have a functioning page by now.
 You can now start replacing content within the sections.</p>